 For this trek, there will be one leader, an assistant leader (4 trekkers = 1 assistant leader) and Sherpa porters for carrying luggage (2 trekkers = 1 porter).
 This arrangement ensures that if anyone in the group is sick, the trip can still go ahead as planned.
 Swiss Nepal Family Trekking & Expedition can run this trek for groups of any size.
 But, we generally includes maximum of twelve (12) visitors as this company has found this to be the optimum size for a successful trip.
 However, if you would like to make a group booking for more than twelve people, Swiss Nepal Family Trekking & Expedition can arrange this, too.

 All accommodations for the Guerilla Trek are on a twin sharing basis with inclusive trip costs and based on standard of hygiene, standard of service and food, location, etc. There are two styles of accommodations on this trip.
-In Kathmandu, we will stay two nights in Three Star Hotels and in Pokhara one night.
+In Kathmandu, we will stay two nights in Standard Deluxe hotels and in Pokhara one night.
 On the trek, we will stay twelve nights at local lodges and tea houses which do vary in quality.
 Most contain unheated rooms with wood beds and foam mattresses.
 Swiss Nepal Family Trekking & Expedition provides attached rooms in some major towns; however tea houses or lodges in some places only have shared facilities as well as shared toilet.
 If we are a solo traveler, we may have to share the room.
 However, some places in Tsum Valley have just one big room where everyone sleeps.
 Please understand that we will try to provide single rooms if at possible for an additional supplemental fee.